optozorax/unasanu/content/en/index.md

 {{ image(path="death_in_computer.png") }}

-# Universe Probabilities or the Problem of Measure
+# Universe probabilities or the problem of measure

 Returning to the question of "probability of ending up in a certain universe": this problem, in the scientific domain, is referred to as "the Problem of Measure” [\[33\]].